 In this source, Rabbi Ilai, who seems to be addressing fellow members of the Talmudic academy or possibly even himself, acknowledges the reality of sexual urgency and at times its overwhelming presence in a person’s life.
-He does not condone it, nor does he demand absolute restraint..
-Rabbi Ilai is presenting the lesser of the evils in allowing a person to discretely find a way to surrender to his illicit sexual urges without blatantly and publicly flaunting the religious values and practices in the religious community.
+He does not condone it, nor does he demand absolute restraint.
+Rabbi Ilai presents the lesser of the evils in allowing a person to discretely find a way to surrender to his illicit sexual urges without blatantly and publicly flaunting the religious values and practices of the religious community.

-In the next source, despite the risk to a man’s life, the rabbis forbid any outlet for his illicit sexual need.
+In the next source, despite the risk to a man’s life, the rabbis forbid any outlet for his illicit sexual desire.